eclab/grains/chordal/README.md

 # Chordal

-Chordal is a mixed square- and sine-wave chording oscillator.
+Chordal is a chording oscillator.
 Evolution is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

+Chordal can play chords of your choice, using a mixture of either square waves and sine waves, or sawtooth waves and sine waves, or triangle waves and sine waves.
+(It can't be a mixture of, say, square and saw because GRAINS doesn't have enough memory.
+It has to be sine.).
+You select sawtooth, square, or triangle as a #define in the code.
+The default is square.

-You can set the pitch CV and tune, the amount of square vs sine wave, and the chord choice.
+You can set the pitch CV and tune, the amount of square/saw/tri vs sine wave, and the chord choice.

 SET GRAINS TO MOZZI MODE.
 Sorry, no Grains mode.